 Our Commitment to Patient Safety

-The University of Wisconsin Hospital and Clinics vision is to be the safest hospital in the country.
+UW Hospitals and Clinics' vision is to be the safest hospital in the country.
 For many years we have made the safety of our patients a top priority and have been at the forefront of a number of patient safety initiatives.

 On the national level, it's estimated that 19% of medications administered in U.S. hospitals are administered in error, and approximately 2% of patients admitted to U.S. hospitals experience a harmful medication error (a preventable adverse drug event).*